stackblitz/docs/docs/enterprise/installation/quickstart.md

 ---
-title: Quickstart on Bare Metal
+title: &title Quickstart on Bare Metal
 description: StackBlitz Enterprise is a Kubernetes application.
 You can install the software on an existing cluster or use our installer that has an embedded, production-ready Kubernetes distribution packaged with it.
 head:
-  - ['meta', {property: 'og:title', content: 'Quickstart on Bare Metal'}]
+  - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/enterprise-installation-quickstart-on-bare-metal.png'}]
 ---